- Current Running number:Ag239

 With the removal of guards vans on freight trains (the last one ran in 1987) most of these vans became surplus.
 FM20 (290) was one of many that carried on in passenger service being rebuilt into AG power/luggage/viewing vans, others in way & works service and some to heritage operators.

-Starting in 2024 we hope to use this vehicle to provide enhanced facilities and improved outdoor viewing on selected trips.
+Starting in Sept 2023 we will bigin to use this vehicle to provide enhanced facilities and improved outdoor viewing on selected trips.